BindsNET/bindsnet/docs/source/quickstart.rst

 	./get_MNIST.sh

-This will download and unzip all the data file contained in the `MNIST handwritten digit dataset <http://yann.lecun.com/exdb/mnist/>`_to the :code:'data/' directory.
+This will download and unzip all the data file contained in the `MNIST handwritten digit dataset <http://yann.lecun.com/exdb/mnist/>`_ to the :code:`data/` directory.
 Then, change directory to the :code:`examples/` folder and issue

 .. code-block:: bash